-- 179. Bring down the piece with both hands, at the same time face to the front and take the position of load as indicated, No. 156.
-Each rear rank man will bring his right foot by the side of the left. - 180.
-The men being in this position, the instructor will cause the loading to be continued by the commands and means prescribed, No. 156, and following. - 181.
-If, after firing, the instructor should not wish the recruits to reload, he will command:
+186. Bring down the piece with both hands, at the same time face to the front and take the position of load as indicated, No. 163, by grasping the piece with the left hand as high as the right elbow, and bringing it vertically opposite the middle of the body,

+-14shifting the right hand to the upper band, placing the butt between the feet, the barrel to the front ; seizing it with the left hand near the muzzle, which should be eight inches from the body ; and carrying the right hand to the cartridge-box.

+Each rear-rank man will bring his right foot by the side of the left.

+187. The men being in this position, the instructor will cause the loading to be continued by the commands and means prescribed, No. 163, and following.

+188. If, after firing, the instructor should not wish the recruits to reload, he will command :

-- 182. Throw up the piece briskly with the left hand and resume the position of shoulder arms, at the same time face to the front, turning on the left heel, and bring the right heel on a line with the left. - 183.
-To accustom the recruits to wait for the command fire, the instructor, when they are in the position of aim, will command:
+189. Throw up the piece briskly with the left hand and resume the position of shoulder arms, at the same time face to the front, turning on the left heel, and bring the right heel on a line with the left.

+190. To accustom the recruits to wait for the command fire, the instructor, when they are in the position of aim, will command :

 Recover-ARMS.
-One, time and one, motion.
+One time and one motion.